O-P-E-N-B-A-L-L/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans for improving the project

-Add your ideas here :)
+- Introduce a smooth transition between sections when scrolling
+  - Give the sections a more 'fullscreen' feel to enhance transition feel
+- Add a sticky nav-bar to assist in jumping around the page